This Week's Events

 Our meditation will continue in a hybrid format: in-person at Bellingham Unitarian Fellowship (1207 Ellsworth Street, at the corner of Ellsworth and I Street) and also via Zoom.
 Our greeters will be at the main entrance of BUF until 6:55pm to let you into the building.

-We won"t have a formal program after meditation, but there will be plenty of time to connect with sangha members
+We will not have a formal program after meditation, but there will be time to connect with sangha members

 6:00 Soup with the Sangha